 Editor's note: These are *INTERIM* conclusions for Key issue #4.

+8.4.1 Conclusions for SNPN case

 UE onboarding for SNPN (Component 1 of KI#4)

 - It should be possible to support a registration procedure that enables support for UE onboarding using Default UE credentials and with an O-SNPN as the Onboarding Network (ON).